I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 Operating System and Version (OS): You can learn on Windows, Mac, and Linux.

-Tools used: The practice sessions will be conducted using the free version of IntelliJ IDEA.
+Tools Used: The practice will be conducted using the free version of IntelliJ IDEA.
 (The free version is sufficient)

 I am the YouTuber behind the channel Yal-co's Coding Dictionary, as well as an author of IT books.
 Drawing on my experience as a full-stack developer, I create content that explains difficult programming concepts through metaphors, simple examples, and sometimes animations to make them easy for beginners to understand.